 What Are The Signs Of Ringworm?

-The classic appearance of ringworm is a circular area of hair loss.
-It may be crusty and scaling.
-Generally, the area is not itchy or painful, just unsightly.
+The affected area may be crusty and have scaly skin and broken hairs, but generally, it is not itchy or painful, just unsightly.

 How Is Ringworm In Dogs & Cats Diagnosed?